jcairns19/Portfolio/README.md

-Jack Cairns -- personal portfolio project -- METCS 601
+# Jack Cairns' Personal Portfolio

+Welcome to the personal portfolio of Jack Cairns, developed as the term project for METCS 601 (Web Application Development) course at Boston University.
+This project is designed to present my professional experience, education, and technical projects throughout my career using a modern, interactive web application.
+Built with React and JavaScript, this portfolio leverages dynamic routing and responsive design to provide the user with a seamless experience.